remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-installation.md

 # RemoteLabz's installation guide

+!!! warning
+    Not use the master branch of RemoteLabz, it's too old.

 This section guides you through the installation of RemoteLabz and its components on an Ubuntu system.
-We assume you have already installed an Ubuntu Server 20.04 LTS.
-For now, we support only this version of Ubuntu.
+We assume you have already installed an Ubuntu Server 26.04 LTS.
+We support only this version of Ubuntu.

 ## Requirements

 Only Ubuntu-based distributions are compatible with Remotelabz.

-The first step is to install a ubuntu distro like Ubuntu Server 24.04 LTS on
+The first step is to install a ubuntu distro like Ubuntu Server 26.04 LTS on

 - only one computer if you want to use the Front and the Worker on the same server
 - 2 computers if you want to separate your Front and your Worker.

 !!! note
-    The future version 2.5 for Ubuntu 24.04 LTS Server is available on branch Upgrade-2.5
+    The version 2.5 beta for Ubuntu 26.04 LTS Server is available on branch dev from August 21, 2026

 !!! warning
     This application doesn't work neither in a container, nor in WSL